AndyLiner13/hw-docs/Mobile and web/Designing a mobile game - New user experience 101 ten best practices.md

 Source: https://developers.meta.com/horizon-worlds/learn/documentation/create-for-web-and-mobile/designing-a-mobile-game-new-user-experience-101-ten-best-practices

-# Designing a mobile game - New user experience 101 ten best practices
+# Designing a mobile game - New user expectations

 Welcome back to the Growth Insights Series!

-This article kicks off a two-part series, *Designing a Mobile Game New User Experience 101.* In this first installment, we’ll explore the basics of designing a **New User Experience (NUX)** and set expectations for creating one that feels smooth, modern, and fun.
+This article kicks off a two-part series, *Designing a Mobile Game New User Experience 101*.
+In this first installment, we’ll explore the basics of designing a **New User Experience (NUX)** and set expectations for creating one that feels smooth, modern, and fun.
 Once you learn these fundamentals, you can proactively onboard your players and craft a NUX that’s tailored to your game, design, and player base.

 But before we dive into basic NUX best practices, let’s zoom out and discuss the new user experience as a whole.